g0v-data/g0v-hackmd-archive/notes/amGF_30tRee8tcVVzurTAw.md

 ---
 tags: g0v-intl
 ---
-# Meetup with g0vers hosted by 浩志會: Growing public mind in the age of individuals.
+# (Canceled) Meetup with g0vers hosted by 浩志會: Growing public mind in the age of individuals.

 ## License
 CC-BY g0v contributors